-In the morning you’ll be picked up by your minibus, join the rest of the passengers and head straight towards Iceland’s most celebrated traveller trail.
+In the morning, you'll be picked up by your minibus, join the rest of the passengers and head straight towards Iceland's most celebrated traveler trail.

 The first stop on this route will be the geologically and historically rich Thingvellir National Park.
-As a UNESCO World Heritage site, Thingvellir sits in the midst of 2 tectonic plates and is also the location where the world’s first parliament, Althingi, was founded in 930 AD.
-The area itself is a nature lovers dream with a mixture of waterfalls, forestry and canyons as well as the largest natural lake in Iceland, Thingvallavatn.
+As a UNESCO World Heritage site, Thingvellir sits amid two tectonic plates and is also where the world's first parliament, Althingi, was founded in 930 AD.
+The area is a nature lovers' dream with a mixture of waterfalls, forestry and canyons, and the largest natural lake in Iceland, Thingvallavatn.

 Your next stop takes you to the otherworldly Geysir geothermal area.
-With a mixture of bubbling mud pots, steam vents and spouting hot springs, this volcanic area is distinctly unique.
-You’ll find most of the crowds, however, surrounding the famous hot spring named Strokkur which erupts boiling water up to 40m (131 ft) every 5-10 minutes, giving you ample time to witness this natural splendour a number of times.
+This volcanic area is distinctly unique, with a mixture of bubbling mud pots, steam vents, and spouting hot springs.
+You'll find most of the crowds, however, surrounding the famous hot spring named Strokkur, which erupts boiling water up to 40m (131 ft) every 5-10 minutes, giving you ample time to witness this natural splendor several times.

 A final stop on this route will take you to the thunderous waterfall, Gullfoss.
-Fed by glacier meltwater, this 2-part cascading waterfalls roars down 32m (105 ft) leading to a stimulation of your senses as you walk along its cliff edges.
-A visit in winter brings the magic of the adjacent snowy hills and ice formations, helping frame one of Iceland’s most magnificent of waterfalls.
+Fed by glacier meltwater, this 2-part cascading waterfall roars down 32m (105 ft), leading to a stimulation of your senses as you walk along its cliff edges.
+A visit in winter brings the magic of the adjacent snowy hills and ice formations, helping frame one of Iceland's most magnificent of waterfalls.

 You'll then rest up for the night in your Golden Circle accommodation.

-Your third day will take you on an action-packed winter outdoors adventure along Iceland’s dramatic South Coast.
-Synonymous with diverse and charming landscapes, this region is always a travellers' delight to explore.
+Your third day will take you on an action-packed winter outdoors adventure along Iceland's dramatic South Coast.
+Synonymous with diverse and charming landscapes, this region is always a travelers' delight to explore.

-On your journey, you’ll make your first two stops at the waterfalls Seljalandsfoss and Skogafoss, both with a height of 60m (197 ft).
-The former sits uniquely with a cavern carved out behind it, giving travellers the ability to circumnavigate the whole waterfall, whereas the latter is much more powerful and thunderous with the added folklore of hidden treasure held behind its mighty waters.
+On your journey, you'll make your first two stops at the waterfalls Seljalandsfoss and Skogafoss, both with a height of 60m (197 ft).
+The former sits uniquely with a cavern carved out behind it, giving travelers the ability to circumnavigate the whole waterfall.
+In contrast, the latter is much more powerful and thunderous with the added folklore of hidden treasure held behind its mighty waters.

-Once you’ve climbed down and compared snaps with some of your fellow travellers, you’ll make the short drive to the famous Reynisfjara black sand beach.
-Renowned for its volcanic basalt columns and caves, as well as the Reynisdrangar sea-stacks, this photographers dream is the perfect combination of intrigue and eerieness.
+Once you've climbed down and compared snaps with some of your fellow travelers, you'll make the short drive to the famous Reynisfjara black sand beach.
+Renowned for its volcanic basalt columns and caves, as well as the Reynisdrangar sea-stacks, this photographers' dream is the perfect combination of intrigue and eerieness.
 Be sure to stay well away from the powerful waves, however, for your safety.

 Your fourth day will see you exploring the rest of Iceland's South Coast with the added benefit of a unique ice cave adventure, by far one of the highlights of any Icelandic Ring Road exploration.

-After marvelling at one of nature’s greatest shows, you’ll then get the opportunity to visit a natural blue ice cave carved into the Vatnajokull glacier.
-You’ll start by meeting your guide by Jokulsarlon glacier lagoon who will kit you out with the necessary safety equipment before driving you up onto the glacier in an all-terrain monster vehicle.
-Your guide will then lead you through the ice cave’s interior where you will have plenty of time to explore, take pictures and stand in awe at the perfectly natural shimmering blue colours of ice, so smooth to touch.
-As glaciers are always moving, no ice cave experience is ever the same, as these natural chasms open and close each year with the changing season, making your experience truly unique.
+After marveling at one of nature's greatest shows, you'll then get the opportunity to visit a natural blue ice cave carved into the Vatnajokull glacier.
+You'll start by meeting your guide by Jokulsarlon glacier lagoon, who will kit you out with the necessary safety equipment before driving you up onto the glacier in an all-terrain monster vehicle.
+Your guide will then lead you through the ice cave's interior, where you will have plenty of time to explore, take pictures, and stand in awe at the perfectly natural shimmering blue colors of ice, so smooth to touch.
+As glaciers are constantly moving, no ice cave experience is ever the same, as these natural chasms open and close each year with the changing season, making your experience truly unique.

-If you are, however, travelling before November, you will instead visit the ice cave in the Myordalsjkull glacier which caps Iceland’s largest volcano, Katla.
+However, if you are traveling before November, you will instead visit the ice cave in the Myordalsjkull glacier, which caps Iceland's largest volcano, Katla.

 As you drive along the fjords with snow-covered mountains in every direction, you'll experience the pure tranquillity and peace of this part of the island.
 Also, make sure to keep your eyes peeled for the resident wildlife, most notably the free-roaming Reindeers brought over from the Vikings who have kept this region of Iceland home for centuries.